sanjot-sagar/qformer_mllm_iqa/README.md

 ## 🚀 Running Inference

-Once the environment is set up and files are in place, run the testing.py script with the required parameters.
-To replicate results with inference, you need to run with the exact parameters as given, while changing the GPU device ID and model_path.
+Once the environment is set up and files are in place, run the testing_loop.py script with the required parameters.
+To replicate results with inference, you need to run with the exact parameters as given in the code, the file will automatically default to these parameters, but the user still needs to change the GPU device ID and model_path.

 ---
+bash
+python testing_loop.py
 ```

 ```